vincent-hanlon/InvertypeR/README.md

 If you have Strand-seq FASTQ files but are unsure how to align them etc., see the file instructions.txt for a step-by-step guide.

 If you have single-cell Strand-seq BAM files ready, then the next step is to select good-quality libraries.
-That is best done with [ASHLEYS-QC](https://github.com/friendsofstrandseq/ashleys-qc) for human libraries (for non-humans, it's probably best to have the libraries QCed manually by an expert).
+That is best done with [ASHLEYS-QC](https://github.com/friendsofstrandseq/ashleys-qc) for human libraries aligned to the GRCh38 reference genome (for non-humans, it's probably best to have the libraries QCed manually by an expert).
 Install ASHLEYS-QC, and run it with default parameters as follows:

 ```
 /PATH/TO/FILE/ashleys.py -j 12 features -f ./ -w 5000000 2000000 1000000 800000 600000 400000 200000 -o ./features.tsv